 In much the same way, you can’t force your body to grow simply by eating more.
 Adding nutrients to your diet will have a positive effect on muscle hypertrophy only until you reach nutrient saturation point.

-Once you’ve moved past the beginner stages of training, the size of the calorie surplus required to maximize your rate of muscle growth while minimizing fat gain is somewhere in the region of 100-200 calories per day over and above your maintenance calorie requirements.
+Once you’ve moved past the beginner stages of training, the size of the calorie surplus required to maximize your rate of muscle growth while minimizing fat gain is only going to be a few hundred calories per day over and above your maintenance calorie requirements.

 I know that might not sound like much, especially when you compare it with some of the 5000 calorie “bulking” diets out there.